 Raleigh Livery Stables.

 THE Subscriber has taken charge of, and fully refitted, the Livery Stables formerly occupied by Jere.
-Nixon, on Wilmington Street, and solicits the patronage of the travelling He has on hand a number of fine Horses and Carriages, -genteel, elegant, substantial, comfortable, -and will be prepared, at the shortest notice, to furnish Travellers with conveyances to any part of the State.
+Nixon, on Wilmington Street, and solicits the patronage of the travelling He has on hand a number of fine Horses unparelleled number we have sold, (more than one and Carriages, -genteel, elegant, substantial, com-Thousand)-enables us to assert with Truth and fortable, -and will be prepared, at the shortest notice, to furnish Travellers with conveyances to any part of the State.
 Also, Carriages furnished with careful drivers, to convey individuals or families to evening parties, or for visiting calls.

-Horses will be kept by the day, week, or year, at prices to suit the times.
-Horse Drovers will find, at all times, good ac ommodations.
+Horses will be kept by the day, week, or year, at rices to suit the times.
+Horse Drovers will find, at all times, good ac commodations.

 EDWARD YARBROUGH, Jr. Raleigh, May 31, 1853.

 FOR NEW YORK.

-UNITED STATES MAIL LINE PER STEAMSHIPS Jamestown and Roanoke.
-THE elegant new steamship Jamesrows, Captain Parish, which is to run in connexion the Roanoke, made her first trip from New York to Petersburg, on Saturday, the 25th uit, and will continue to make regular trips weekly-leaving New York every Saturday, at 4 olclock, P. M, and Petersburg every Tuesday The ROANOKE will leave New York every Tuesday, and Petersburg every Friday evening.
+United States Mail Line per Steamships Jamestown and Roanoke.
+HE elegant new steamship JAMESTOWN, Captain Parish, which is to run in connexion the Roanoke, made her first trip from New York to Petersburg, on Saturday, the 25th ult., and will continue to make regular trips

+The ROANOKE will leave New York every Tuesday, and Petersburg every Friday evening.
 Travellers going North will thus be afforded an opportunity twice a week of taking one of these splendid steamships and thereby avoid the dust and frequent changes of the Railroads.
-Passengers on poard of steamers will find the State rooms fitted up in the most-elegant style and the fare and attention unsurpassed Passage and Fare from Petersburg to New York, State-rooms included,) teerage passage.
+Passengers on board of steamers will find the State rooms fitted up in the most elegant style and the fare and attenion unsurpassed.

+Passage and Fare from Petersburg to New York.
+State rooms included.)
+Steerage passage, BEQ.
 Tickets issued at my Office.

 S. G. BAPTIST, Sycamore St.

 Bradbury's Piano and Melodeon Warerooms, No. 423 BROADWAY, NEW YORK.
 ROM enlarging my Warerooms I am enabled to keep a much greater assortment of Instruments than heretofore.
-All Pianos furnished are of an elastic touch, and of an even quality, and deep, full, rich and purely vocal tone, qualities most desirable masmuch as the voice will assimilate to the tone of the instrument.
-All my Instruments are fully warranted, a guarantee accompanies every bill of sale, and are sold as low as can be purchased elsewhere.
-Second hand Pianos at all prices.
-A NEW INVENTION .- The Organ Melodeen with two BANKS OF KEYS, the only thing of the kind in the country, having two stors, corr-LER, swell draw stops, &c., a sweet and powerful Instrument, pronounced by Organists to be superior for churches or Organ practice to the medium sized | WHO SHALL CONTROL THE NORFOLK SHOE MARKET Organs, price \$200.
-Also the common melodeon ! of all styles and prices.
+All Pianos furnished are of an elastic touch, and of an even quality, and deep, full, rich and purely vocal tone, qualities most desirable inasmuch as the voice will assimilate to the tone of the instrument.
+All my Instruments are fully warranted, a guarantee accompanies every bill of sale, and are sold as low as can be purchased elsewhere Second hand Pianos at all prices.

+NEW INVENTION .- The Organ Melo-Manufacturer & Dealer in the most approved deon with two BANKS OF KEYS, the only thing of the line in the country, having two stors, cour-LER, swell draw stops, &c., a sweet and powerful Instrument, pronounced by Organists to be superior for churches or Organ practice to the medium sized Organs, price \$200.
+Also the common melodeon of all styles and prices.
 Being the extensive Agent for these Instruments, orders are solicited.
-The usual discount made to the trade, and 10 per cent to clergymen purchasing for their own use.
+The usual discount made to the trade, and 19 per cent to clergymen purchasing for their own use.

 E. G. BRADBURY.
-428 Broadway, New York.
-March 18, 1853.
+423 Broadway, New York.